nacisimsek/nacisimsek.blowfish/content/posts/20240601-hive/index.md

 - It uses engines like MapReduce, Tez, or Spark.
 - It supports many different file formats: Parquet, Sequence, ORC, Text, etc.

-> ❗️ **Important:**
->
+{{< alert icon="triangle-exclamation" cardColor="#e63946" iconColor="#f1faee" textColor="#f1faee" >}}

+**Important**:

-> * Hive is not a database.
+* Hive is not a database.
-> * It is unsuitable for operational database needs (OLTP) since it focuses on heavy analytics queries.
+* It is unsuitable for operational database needs (OLTP) since it focuses on heavy analytics queries.
-> * It is unsuitable for operational database needs (OLTP) for row-based insert, update, and delete or interactive queries.
+* It is unsuitable for operational database needs (OLTP) for row-based insert, update, and delete or interactive queries.
-> * The query takes a reasonable amount of time.
+* The query takes a reasonable amount of time.
 Converts query to MapReduce/Tez code gets resources from YARN and starts the operation.
-> * HiveQL is not standard SQL.
+* HiveQL is not standard SQL.
 Should not expect everything as in SQL.

+{{< /alert >}}

 ### Why was Hive Built?